 Q11.
 Even if you concluded the data do not meet the assumptions of an independent t-test in Q10, for this example, we will assume that that they do.
 State the null hypothesis for the t-test and two-sided alternate hypothesis.
 In statistical context(2 pts)

 Null: there is no difference in means.
+Use the statistical context, the parameter and the estimators

 Alternate: the means are different.